-Social media is a great platform to reach potential tax credit and VITA clients, as well as volunteers, and outreach campaign supporters.
-Here are 10 tips on how to build a following, and keep followers interested and engaged on Facebook and Twitter.
+Social media is a great platform to reach potential tax credit and VITA clients, as well as volunteers and outreach campaign supporters.
+Here are 10 tips on how to build a following, and keep followers interested and engaged on Facebook, Twitter, and other social media platforms.

 1. Decide what your goals are

-Before creating your social media accounts, decide why you’re branching out and how social media will be integrated with your overall outreach and communications.
+Before creating your social media accounts, decide why you’re branching out and how social media will be integrated with your overall outreach and communications strategy.

 - Increase number of VITA clients